xctf-io/chalgen/README.md

 ## Prerequisites
 Note: This is **not required** for Github Codespaces.
 Everything will be installed automatically.

-- Follow the documentation [here](https://pygraphviz.github.io/documentation/stable/install.html) to install `pygraphviz` for your system
 - Install ffmpeg from [here](https://ffmpeg.org/download.html)
 - Install Docker from [here](https://docs.docker.com/engine/install/)
 - Install kubectl from [here](https://kubernetes.io/docs/tasks/tools/)